Check out these top tips and fixes to get your Bluetooth headphones charging again in no time.

 How to Fix Bluetooth Headphones Charging Issues According to Brand

 As each pair of headphones is different based on the brand, solutions for each brand will also differ.
-If you didn’t have any luck with the previous solutions, let’s move onto more targeted solutions for your situation.
+If you didn’t have any luck with the previous solutions, let’s move on to more targeted solutions depending on your headphone brand.

-Beats headphones use Lithium-ion batteries.
-These batteries are popular for their high energy density.
-This means that although they’re small, they can hold a large amount of charge.
+Beats headphones use lithium-ion batteries.
+These batteries are popular for their high energy density, which means that, although they’re small, they can hold a large amount of charge.